albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 - Navaids for the procedure preview (:ref:`procedure-preview`).
 - Center of range rings (small circle).
 - Center of MSA diagrams (small circle).
-- End of a measurement line (cross).
+- Start and end of a measurement line (circle and cross).
 - Runway threshold point (small circle) for airport traffic patterns.
 - Holding fix (small triangle) of a user holding.